Complication rate for hip/knee replacement patients

 - Mechanical complications or periprosthetic joint infection/wound infection during the index admission or within 90 days of admission.

-CMS chose to measure these complications within the specified times because complications over a longer period may be impacted by factors outside the hospitals’ control like other complicating illnesses, patients’ own behavior, or care provided to patients after discharge.
-This measure is separate from the serious complications measure (also reported on Hospital Compare).
+Medicare chose to measure these complications within the specified times because complications over a longer period may be impacted by factors outside the hospitals’ control like other complicating illnesses, patients’ own behavior, or other care services patients received after they leave the hospital.
+This measure is separate from the serious complications measure (also reported on Hospital Compare).expand

 Which patients are included

-The hip/knee complication measure includes Medicare beneficiaries 65 or older who were electively admitted for hip/knee replacement and enrolled in Original Medicare (traditional fee-for-service Medicare) for the entire 12 months prior to their hospital admission.
+The hip/knee replacement complication rate includes Medicare beneficiaries 65 or older who were electively admitted for hip/knee replacement and enrolled in Original Medicare (traditional fee-for-service Medicare) for the entire 12 months prior to their hospital admission.
 Beneficiaries enrolled in Medicare managed care plans aren't included.

 The statistical model used to calculate the complication rate also determines how precise the estimates are, and provides the upper and lower bounds of the 95% interval estimates for each hospital’s risk-adjusted complication rate.
 Interval estimates, which are like confidence intervals, describe the level of uncertainty around the estimated complication rates.